nwoeanhinnogaehr/synthizer/README.md

 # Synthizer
-A simple, experimental procedural language for real time additive audio synthesis, intended for the creation of unique mathematical sounds.
+A simple experimental language for real time additive audio synthesis, intended for the creation of unique mathematical sounds.

 ## What works so far
 - Lexing